On this page

 - For more information on the assets and loans in an SMSF, see the pages for those assets:

 If the case includes complex analysis that you are not able to do in Pathfinder yourself, it may need to be submitted to the Optimo Financial SDS.
 Complexities include, but are not limited to:

 In our strategy development service, we offer many options:

 - SMSFs with three or four members

-- SMSFs with other loans
+- SMSFs with loans for shars/managed funds

 - More advanced modelling as required